rppicomidi/pico-usb-midi-processor/README.md

 whilst both RP2040 cores are active
 - the embedded-cli project to implement a debug command line interpreter; type help on the serial port console for a list of commands.
+Notably, the `screenshot` and `save-screenshots` commands are supported using this CLI library.
-- the elm-chan fatfs file system modified to work with tinyusb for implementing external flash drive for preset backkup
+- the elm-chan fatfs file system modified to work with tinyusb for implementing external flash drive for preset backkup and exporting screenshot files.
 - some modified font files from various projects for the OLEDs

 Some original library code includes
 - pico-ssd1306-mono-graphics-lib, a higher performance C++ SSD1306
 graphics library than others I tried.
+It supports screen capture to BMP, which makes documentation a bit simpler.
 It also supports multiple displays at once, which is useful for a future hardware attachment I have planned for this project.
 - pico-mono-ui-lib, a C++ UI library that supports multi-line menus